I Prevail: Trauma (2019–2022)

 On February 19, 2019, the band announced an upcoming album called Trauma and asked fans to share the announcement on social media 100,000 times before they released the first single.
 On February 26, 2019, the band released the lead single from the album, "Bow Down".
 Later that same day the band released "Breaking Down", a second track from the album.
 Along with the new single being released, Gabe Helguera was made a full time member of the band although Eli Clark was absent from both new music videos.
 According to Eli's LinkedIn profile he left the band in January 2019.

 While in Australia for the Download Festival in March 2019.
 On March 18, 2019, the band released the third single off the new album, "Paranoid".
 Trauma was released on March 29, 2019.
 The album was the fourth-best selling album of the week in the US upon release, while its first single, "Breaking Down", hit the top 10 of the Billboard Mainstream Rock Songs chart in May 2019.
-On August 6, 2019, A Day to Remember announced that I Prevail, Beartooth, & Can't Swim would be supporting them on their "Degenerates" headlining tour.
-In November 2019, the band received two Grammy Nominations; the Best Rock Album for Trauma, and the Best Metal Performance for "Bow Down".
+On August 6, 2019, A Day to Remember announced that I Prevail, Beartooth, and Can't Swim would be supporting them on their "Degenerates" headlining tour.
+In November 2019, the band received two Grammy nominations; the Best Rock Album for Trauma, and the Best Metal Performance for "Bow Down".